Agile vs. DevOps: Deconstructing the Titans of Dev Methodologies

 There was too much pressure on the developers to perfect the code, and system administrators had little to no time to contribute to the entire process.

 While communication improved with the stakeholders on one end, the internal communication between developers and operations teams was not streamlined.
-This caused internal issues that somehow slowed down the process, despite improving the software development process.
+This caused internal issues that somehow slowed down the process, despite improving the entire software development process.

 Then came the showbiz of the industry – DevOps…

-Agile took over the software development industry for 7 years, until two developers, Andrew Clay and Patrick Debois, decided to work together in 2008 and fill the gaps developers face with the modern agile method.
+Agile took over the software development industry for 7 years, until two developers, Andrew Clay and Patrick Debois, decided to work together in 2008 and fill the gaps developers face with the modern agile process.
 It is not that Agile was a problematic solution, rather, it was incomplete.
 Engineers needed more to improve the communication gap across separate departments and accelerate the time it took to collaborate and deliver products.

 DevOps was the solution to bridge the productivity gap between the developers and the operations teams.
 It took only one event in Belgium in 2009 to bring the world to a new recognition that DevOps was the new titan in the software engineering industry.

 Mind you, the DevOps event or the methodology was never meant to override or take over other methodologies.
 Instead, it was simply a cultural shift that would improve cross-departmental integrations for quick product delivery.